Tobi1kenobi/D3FamilyTree/README.md

 ## How to make your own family CSV

-The the script `create-tree.py` refers to the example CSV, so after making a new CSV, `create-tree.py` must be modified to read in the new CSV.
+The the script `create-tree.py` refers to the file `family.csv`, so after making a new CSV the existing example `family.csv` file must be deleted and replaced your desired CSV.

 ### The columns `First Name`, `Last Name`, `Father`, `Mother`, `Generation`, `Gender`, `Born`, and `Partners` are required.

+Each individual in the tree must have a row entry for all of the following:

-`First Name` and `Last Name` contain the first and last name of the individual.
+`First Name` and `Last Name` contain the first and last name of the individual, respectively.

 `Father` contains the first and last name of the individual's father **only if** they exist elsewhere in the CSV file.
 Spelling **must** match.
 Use 'na' if the invididual's father is not in the CSV file.